hraberg/akeem/README.md

 ## What Works?

-* Subset of R5RS procedures.
+* Subset of R5RS and R7RS "small" procedures.
-* A minimal set of R7RS procedures.
 * JIT for `if`, `lambda`, `set!`, `let`,
   "named `let`", `letrec` and `begin`
 * Syntax for `and`, `or`, `cond`, `case`, `let*`, `do`, `delay` and `define`.